Table of Contents

 Why am I taking this medication?

 I am a huge advocate for knowing exactly what the purpose is of each medication you take.
-I often will ask my clients to explain to me in their own words what their medications are meant to help with so I know that they also understand the purpose.
+I often will ask my clients to explain to me in their own words what their medications are for.
+This is to help them understand their medical plan.

 Be sure to take notes about this!
-It’s great to use that notebook and list out your medications as well as the dosing, purpose, and potential side effects to monitor.
+It’s great to use that “healthbook” and list out your medications as well as the dosing, purpose, and potential side effects to monitor.

 Keep in mind that some medications can influence your nutrition as they may either retain or release potassium from your body.